Missouri OSHA Training

 - Missouri fatal injury rates 2013

 Nationwide, the most cited standard, which also receives the highest penalties, is for fall prevention in construction.
-Falls commonly causes serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.
+Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources